YOM667/Nacy_Engine/README.md

 ## Build

-* use git clone this project
+* clone this project
 * you need to the NacyEngine Dir to unzip The `Dependencies.zip` to a `Dependencies` Dir
-* Openg your visual studio import the project
+* Open your visual studio import the project

 ## Framework